Janislav/nexiles.git.flow/docs/using-gitflow.rst

 Abstract
 ========

-In the following tutorial i want to show you how you can use git flow......
+In the following tutorial, i want to show you how you can use git flow......
 I will use a example project, which shows the commands of git flow and what it is able to do.
 Moreover you should get a felling for it..... have fun ;)

-Wtf is git flow?
+What is git flow?
 ================

 Git flow is a command line tool, which support the programmer to use a certain git workflow.
 What is meaning by "certain workflow"?
 In this documentation http://nvie.com/posts/a-successful-git-branching-model/ you find all information you need.
-Git flow is nothing more like a way to write less and make more with git......
+Git flow is nothing more like a way to write less and do more with git......
-To install git-flow, follow the steps in this documentation https://github.com/nvie/gitflow/wiki/Installation
+To install git flow, follow the steps in this documentation https://github.com/nvie/gitflow/wiki/Installation

 Let's go